-The Choral/Opera Room is used for rehearsal by the School of Music choral ensembles and the Opera Theatre’s productions.
-It is used as a large classroom/lecture space, and an area for post-concert receptions.
+The Choral Rehearsal Room is used by the School of Music choral ensembles.
+It is also used as a large classroom/lecture space, and an area for post-concert receptions.

 Instrumental Rehearsal Room

-The Instrumental Rehearsal Room is used for rehearsal by the Huxford Symphony Orchestra, all of the University bands, the Percussion Ensemble, and various other university ensembles, as well as the Tuscaloosa Youth Orchestra.
+The Instrumental Rehearsal Room is used by the Huxford Symphony Orchestra and various other university ensembles, as well as the Tuscaloosa Youth Orchestra.
 The large crescent windows provide an excellent view of Butler Field, the Million Dollar Band’s state of the art rehearsal field.

 Jazz Rehearsal Room

-The Jazz Rehearsal Room is used for rehearsal by the Jazz Ensemble, Jazz Standards Combo, Jazz Combos, and Chamber Jazz groups.
-The Jazz Rehearsal Room is also equipped with a recording studio where many recording projects are made.
+The Jazz Rehearsal Room is used by the Jazz Standards Combo, Jazz Ensemble, Jazz Combos, and Chamber Jazz groups.
+The Jazz Rehearsal Room is also equipped with a recording studio.

 The Concert Band Rehearsal Room is used by our four concert bands: Wind Ensemble, Symphonic Band, Concert Band, and University Band.
 The Concert Band Rehearsal Room is also equipped with recording capabilities.